RHash67/fbii-xl2t/data_signal_info/README.md

 It appears that the keypad LED lights correspond to individual bits within the packet – so I should be able to monitor the alarm status by masking these bits.

+Note: the alarm status values do not cover all possible status modes of the system.
+The listed values are just the only modes I tested.

 ### Keypad Signal Values

 The hex values of the keypad button presses are shown in the “Keypad send values.pdf” file.
 There is no apparent bit pattern between different key presses.
 I suppose the system designers did this for signal security.